oviney/containerized-pipeline/README.md

 # Scope of Tutorial
 In this tutorial, I am going to demonstrate:

-* Running Jenkins on Docker.
+* Running Jenkins on Docker
-* Automation of Jenkins plugin installation on Docker.
+* Automation of Jenkins plugin installation on Docker
-* Configuring Java and Maven tools on Jenkins, first manually and then via the Groovy scripts.
+* Configuring Java and Maven tools on Jenkins, first manually and then via the Groovy scripts
-* Automating the above step with Docker.
+* Automating the above step with Docker
-* Running SonarQube on Docker.
+* Running SonarQube on Docker
-* Setting up a Java Maven pipeline with unit tests, test coverage, and SonarQube analysis steps.
+* Setting up a Java Maven pipeline with unit tests, test coverage, and SonarQube analysis steps

 # Let's get started
 This will be a hands on tutorial, so be ready to get your hands dirty.
 By the end, you should be able to run the pipeline on a fully automated Jenkins Docker container.